balderdashy/sails-docs/concepts/Helpers/Helpers.md

   friendlyName: 'Say hello',

-  description: 'Return a personalized greeting using the provided name.',
+  description: 'Return a personalized greeting based on the provided name.',

   sync: true, // See the `Synchronous helpers` documentation later in this document